dwysocki/lucifers-screwdriver/README.md

 where `<MPCORB file>` is downloaded from the Minor Planet Center website, `<CP_comp.x>` is the path to the executable mentioned earlier, and `<MOID file>` is the file you'd like to save the calculated MOIDs to.

+(Note: we make use of "Allen's Astrophysical Quantities", 4th Edition, by Arthur N. Cox for the orbital parameters of Earth.
+ISBN 978-1-4612-1186-0)

 # Machine Learning with k-Nearest Neighbor